fenli/SourceryStencilPacks/README.md

     @Test
     func testGetAllProductsSuccess() async throws {
+        // Generate fakes with random object
         let fakeGeneratedProducts = (0...5).map {_ in Product.random() }

+        // Use generated mocks for mocking/stubbing protocols productRepository = ProductRepositoryMock()
-        productRepositoryMock.getAllProductsProductReturnValue = fakeGeneratedProducts
+        productRepository.getAllProductsProductReturnValue = fakeGeneratedProducts

-        let actualResult = productService.getAllProducts()

-        #expect(actualResult == fakeGeneratedProducts)
+        // Action
+        // ...

+        // Asserts
+        #expect(...)
     }
 }
 ```

-#### Notes:
-- Mocks and Random object only available on DEBUG mode, so it's suitable for testing (not included in release binary)
+    Mocks and Random object only available on DEBUG mode, so it's suitable for testing (not included in release binary).
-- For more sample usage, please see the `SamplePackage`
+    For more sample usage, please see the SamplePackage.

 ## License